 MediaVine is what I'm currently using for the website I've mentioned several times throughout this post.
 After getting frustrated with earning just $150 per month from the ads on my site after two years of creating content, I decided I didn't have much to lose by experimenting with other services.

-And you can see, my earnings have therefore gone from $150 per month at the peak of all previous efforts, to $800 per month.
-I”ll probably reach $900 or $1000 per month by the end of the year.
-That's about 8x of my previous earnings.
-So it turns out that my willingness to test another service really paid off!
+And you can see, my earnings have went from $150 per month at the peak of all previous efforts, to $800 per month.

-The best thing about all of these all of these earnings is that I had to do zero work.
+The best thing about all of these all of these earnings is that I had to do zero work to run or test ads.
 All I had to do was install their plugin and fill out their contract forms, and they did the rest.
 They do the testing, the ad placement, and all of the behind-the-scenes stuff.
-That means I no longer have to look at individual page CPM, ad placement, ad cannibalization, and other metrics to figure out the puzzle.

 There are downsides though.
 While we're on the topic, all of this “behind the scenes” work means you have very little control over the ads that appear on your site.
 There's no custom placement option, and tracking data is sparse.
 You can remove ads from specific pages or places, but it's like chopping wood with a butterknife.